Duff Johnson July 11, 2006

 From configuration to training to adoption, Adobe Acrobat is probably one of the easiest signature applications to deploy and use, but that doesn't mean it's easy or obvious from the end-user's perspective.
 On the plus side, there is no server-side configuration and network downtime to install Reader or Acrobat, and the only real prerequisite (assuming either Acrobat or use of the Reader Extensions technology or service) for signing is the "Digital ID."
 Still, to meet their potential, digital signature implementations require a lot more than just a signature field and a Digital ID, but nowhere will you find this clearly laid out in the Acrobat documentation.

-Digital signature adoption is thus far limited to vertically integrated applications such as that of the Land Title Branch of the Province of British Columbia (PDF) and the Orange County Planning and Development Services Department (PDF).
+Digital signature adoption is thus far limited to vertically integrated applications such as that of the Orange County Planning and Development Services Department (PDF).
 Acrobat also offers Hanko signatures support, as well as support for electronic signature tablets via partnerships such as those with CIC and Interlink.
 Digital signature solutions that use hardware/software combinations are steadily getting more exciting.
 For the moment, however, power users make up the (modest) balance of current digital signature aficionados, because for these users, Acrobat makes it reasonably easy to create self-signed IDs and add a signature image to a signature field.
 Most of the world, however, is still using ink.

 What's necessary to take advantage of today's PDF digital signatures?
 Adobe's digital signature solutions in Reader and Acrobat have something for everyone -— i.e., they include the bare bones of a solution for all levels of information assurance.
 Unfortunately, even the basics get complicated pretty quickly.